study-dojo/study-dojo.github.io/index.md

 On some operating systems (ex.
 Windows), installing Bcrypt is much more difficult than the message implied.
 Meteor only uses Bcrypt for password checking, so in practice, the performance implications are negligible until the site has very high traffic.
 You can safely ignore this warning during the initial stages of development.

-The template application should appear at [http://localhost:3000](http://localhost:3000).
+The app should appear at [http://localhost:3000](http://localhost:3000).
 You can login using the credentials in [settings.development.json](https://github.com/study-dojo/study-dojo/blob/master/config/settings.development.json), or register or a new account.

 ### Deploying the App